yuval-cohen-dev/yuval-cohen-dev/README.md

 ⚠️ <strong>Important!</strong>: This isn't a comprehensive list.
 Some lesser-known or use-case-specific technologies and libraries aren’t included here.
 Consider this a general overview of my main tools!

-⚠️ <strong>Important!</strong>: Some sections might seem a bit detailed or repetitive, but I promise nothing here is misleading.
-For instance, I could add things like meta programming or pair programming (will find time in the future for those two), but since I don't have real experience with them, they're not included.
+⚠️ <strong>Important!</strong>: Some sections may appear detailed or repetitive, but I assure you everything here is accurate and honest.
+While there are other topics I might explore in the future, I’ve only included skills and knowledge I have real experience with.
-This list only shows my actual skills and knowledge, built over 15 years of planning, designing, implementing and testing (besides my bachelor’s).
+ This list reflects over decades of hands-on work in planning, designing, implementing, and testing, in addition to my bachelor’s degree.
 </p>
 </br>
 <h3>